tbaschak/bsideswpg2013-ISPInfoSec/InfoSecFromISP.md

 # Problems?
 What Problems?

 * There are **many** common problems that affect ISPs and even large corporate/enterprise networks.
-* To make the situation better, we all have to acknowledge and resolve all reported problems to make the situation any better.
+* To make the situation better, we all have to acknowledge and resolve all reported problems.
 * Luckily there are many tools available to make this process easier.

 # Specific ISP-Related Problems